cast-org/figuration/docs/4.0.0-alpha.5/layout/flexbox.md

 ---
 layout: docs
 title: Flexbox
+description: Flexbox is now a full-time part of Figuration.
+Many components, but not all, are flexbox enabled.
+Flexbox allows for greater layout flexibility, making sizing and alignment of elements much easier.
 group: layout
 ---

-Flexbox is now a full-time part of Figuration.
-Many components, but not all, are flexbox enabled.
-Flexbox allows for greater layout flexibility, making sizing and alignment of elements much easier.

 ## Contents
 {:.no_toc}